-Schools will not assign staff to supervise playground equipment before and after school.
-To support safety, this equipment will be off-limits to students.
-Parents/legal guardians who wish to take children to the playground at other times of the day are encouraged to follow the province's Guidance for Playgrounds to use the equipment as safely as possible.
+With this in mind, schools will not be assigning staff to supervise playground equipment before and after school.
+To support safety, this equipment will be off limits to students during these times.
+Families who wish to take children to the playground at other times of the day are encouraged to follow the province's Guidance for Playgrounds to use the equipment as safely as possible.
 School principals will review the guidance for playground use and decide whether to permit playground access during school hours.
-During our Public Health Inspections, we were reminded that for those schools that have playgrounds open to the public, they are encouraged.

-Pre-kindergarten and Kindergarten
+Prekindergarten and Kindergarten

 Early childhood education is following many of the suggestions provided by the Government of Alberta's Guidance for Daycare and Out-of-School Care.
-Like all classrooms, Pre-K and K classes focus on creating cohorts (a group of children and staff members assigned to them who stay together throughout the day).
-Multiple safety measures for young children will be in place, such as hand hygiene, cohorting and sub-cohorting, and physical distancing, as well as PPE, will be available to school personnel, such as a therapist, who is not part of the cohort.

-Also, extra attention is paid to limiting interactions while waiting for parents at pick-up times and while students are waiting to enter school at drop-off times.
+Like all classrooms, PreK and K classes focus on creating cohorts (a group of children and staff members assigned to them who stay together throughout the day).
+Multiple safety measures for young children will be in place, such as hand hygiene, cohorting and sub-cohorting, and physical distancing, as well as PPE will be available to school personnel, such as a therapist, who is not part of the cohort.
+In addition, extra attention is paid to limiting interactions while waiting for parents at pick-up times and while students are waiting to enter school at drop- off times.
 These smaller groupings/sub-cohorts also spend time together at mealtimes, playtimes, and outdoor activities.